-XI.
+XI.XII.
 Vaccines

-A pharmacist may order and administer US Food and Drug Administration (FDA) approved formulations of immunizations identified in section IV of this protocol, alone or in combination, provided they follow all requirements set forth in this protocol, assess patient eligibility according to indications, precautions, and contraindications recommended in current guidelines from the ACIP, and adhere to dosing and administration information provided by the manufacturer package inserts and ACIP recommended guidelines.
+A pharmacist may order and administer US Food and Drug Administration (FDA) approved or emergency use authorized formulations of immunizations identified in section IVSection V of this protocol, alone or in combination, provided they follow all requirements set forth in this protocol, assess patient eligibility according to indications, precautions, and contraindications recommended in current guidelines from the ACIP, and adhere to dosing and administration information provided by the manufacturer package inserts and the most current ACIP recommended guidelines.
 A pharmacist should make a reasonable effort to ensure vaccination series initiated by the pharmacist are completed.
 Appendix F has additional information on dosing, injection route/site, directions for use, storage requirements, eligibility criteria, contraindications, precautions, and any additional applicable information.